totalspectrum/proplazyk/Readme.md

 This version of Lazy K is case insensitive, so `i` and `I` both mean the same thing.

 Lazy K also accepts "Unlambda" syntax, where function application is denoted by a backquote (so ``` ``kxy ``` is parsed the same as `((kx)y)`.
 The astute reader will note that backquote functions just like an open parenthesis, and the close parenthesis is implied because exactly two terms may appear within parentheses.

+The "lazy" part of Lazy K refers to its evaluation order, which is lazy.
+That is, functions are evaluated only when they are needed.
+This means that (for example) you can write a function which produces an infinite stream of data, but the interpreter will only evaluate as much of that function as it needs at any time.

+## The Lazier Compiler

+Actually writing programs in Lazy K is challenging (to put it mildly).
+Roudiak-Gould wrote a translator from a subset of Scheme to Lazy K, called "lazier".
+It may be found in the lazier/ directory, along with a few notes on usage and some example programs.

 ## Propeller Version